Nomenklatura: Description

-The New Class

-Yugoslav politician Milovan Đilas, a critic of Stalin, wrote of the nomenklatura as the "new class" in his book The New Class: An Analysis of the Communist System, and he claimed that it was seen by ordinary citizens as a bureaucratic elite that enjoyed special privileges and had supplanted the earlier wealthy capitalist elites.

 China's nomenklatura

 China adopted the nomenklatura system from the Soviet Union in the 1960s and is still using this system of governance to this day.
 According to scholar Hon Chan, it establishes China's "party and governmental leadership" and is a "key instrument of Communist Party control."
 For China, it is not just the party that nomenklatura has control over but "the government, judicial system, schools, and universities, enterprises, research establishments, religious organizations, museums, libraries, hospitals" are all things that fall under the domain as well.
 Despite there being "elected" officials, "all positions of real importance fall under the CCP’s nomenklatura."
 The cadres higher up on the political ladder were able to control those under them.
-John Burns, a scholar of China's Nomenklatura, highlights the different classes inside the party.
+John Burns, a scholar of China's nomenklatura, highlights the different classes inside the party.
 Level "A" is the highest level of cadres, including heads of party central departments.
 Level "B" consisted of the lesser ranked officials.
-In 1983 a plan was presented to decentralize the control that personnel management had.
+In 1983, a plan was presented to decentralize the control that personnel management had.
 The authorities suggested to halve the number of cadres from 13,000 to 7,000.
 The Central Committee, who previously had control over the majority of posts, was drastically reduced in its areas of management.
 It had previously controlled all high-level appointments and ensured party control over critical positions in government.
 The aim of this reform was to redistribute power to the lower levels and to make personnel management more efficient.
 Since 1984, the Central Committee's control over appointments has been divided into two lists: